kborling/kborling/README.md

 I'm Kevin.
 I am the owner of Kollab Innovations, a software development company.
 I enjoy problem-solving and architecting solutions for real world problems.

 - 🌱 I’m currently learning Rust and Blockchain development.
-- ⚡ I enjoy building Web3 applications using Solidity on the Ethereum network.
 - 🔭 I’m actively looking to contribute to free and open source projects.